Flensburg: West Indian Trade, Historic Ships and Maritime Sightseeing

 To showcase the city’s heritage attractions, several captivating self-guided walking tours lead you past historic ships, atmospheric warehouses, and key landmarks along the waterfront and through the heart of the city.
 Two popular routes are the Rum and Sugar Route and the Captain’s Route.
 Complementing these cultural sights, the old town’s charm is beautifully enhanced by the maritime atmosphere and idyllic scenery along the fjord.
 To complete the sightseeing and truly feel the city’s unique blend of old and new, you will want to take a stroll along the waterfront at sunset on a warm summer day.

-Is Flensburg Harbour worth a visit?
+Is Flensburg worth visiting for sightseeing?

 Ready to explore Flensburg’s seafaring past?
 Plan your visit now!
 Find a convenient hotel, and if you have time, be sure to stop by the harbour, explore a historic ship, visit a rum house, and discover other historic buildings along the way.